 The electronic-grade, single-crystal diamond plates and associated metal fixings are cut to the required sizes and shapes by laser.
 Pictured: the laser equipment at TRINITI, near Moscow.

-In the world of tokamaks ITER will be a giant, weighing some 23,000 tons and measuring 30 x 30 metres.
+In the world of tokamaks ITER will be a giant, weighing some 23,000 tonnes and measuring 30 x 30 metres.
 Whatever its might, however, the operation of this giant couldn't be successful without such tiny elements as diamond detectors.
 These small components, only 4 x 4 x 0.5 mm, are an important part of one of ITER's neutron diagnostics, the vertical neutron camera.

 The diamond detectors, part of the Russian Domestic Agency's procurement responsibilities for ITER diagnostics, will be manufactured at a dedicated facility at the Troitsk Institute for Innovation and Fusion Research (TRINITI) near Moscow.